JannieI/canvas-workstation-V3/src/app/Installation Notes.md

 5. Install dependencies:
 When you clone the folder above, it contains a file called package.json.
-This tells npm what dependant software and their versions are required.
+This specifies the dependant software and their versions to npm.
 Run
     `npm install`

 6. Install Vega-Lite: